Christiania Torv, Oslo

-The Christiania square (Christiania Torv map), the center of the old town and one of its most beautiful places, located three hundred meters East of the town hall square (Rådhusplassen).
-In the center of the square is the famous Glove of Christian VI fountain.
+Christiania square (Christiania Torv), the center of the old city and one of its most beautiful places, is located three hundred meters east of the Town Hall square.

-During the great fire of 1624 part of the city adjacent to the fortress Akershus was destroyed, and king Christian IV ordered to build on the ashes of a new fortification, kontreskarp (now on his place is Kontraskjæret park), and new neighborhoods to build East of it.
-The new city was called Christiania, named after the king, and its center was the square, which had the correct square shape, for which it was called Kvadraturen.
-The current name of the square was in 1958 in memory of the old name of the Norwegian capital.
+During the great fire of 1624, the part of the city adjacent to the Akershus fortress was destroyed, and king Christian IV ordered to build a new fortification on the ashes, the counterscarp (now in its place is the Kontraskjæret park, where we have just visited), and to build new quarters to the east of it.
+The new city was named Christiania, after the King, and its center was a place that had a regular square shape, for which it received the name Kvadraturen.
+The square received its current name in 1958 in memory of the old name of the Norwegian capital.

-In 1639-1641 the area was expanded due to the demolition of corner houses and became rectangular.
-At the same time was built stone town hall (Gamle rådhus), the construction of which the king made 1000 thalers from personal funds.
-The city Council was here until 1733, when the building became unusable.
-After the move of the city Council, the historic house was sold at auction and for two and a half centuries has changed many owners.
-On March 1, 1983 Gamle rådhus restaurant was opened on the ground floor, in 1997 the Museum of Theatre (Teatermuseet) was located on the upper floors.
+In 1639-1641 year the area was extended due to the demolition of the corner houses became rectangular.
+At the same time the stone city was built the Town Hall (Gamle Rådhus), for the construction of which the king contributed 1000 thalers from personal funds.
+The city Council was here until 1733, when the building fell into disrepair.
+After the move of the city Council, the historic house was sold at auction and changed many owners over two and a half centuries.
+On March 1, 1983, Gamle Rådhus opened on the ground floor, and in 1997, the Museum of Theatre (Teatermuseet) was located on the upper floors.

-Near the town hall is the Rådmannsgården, it is oldest building of the old Christiania town.
-The house was built in 1626 for the Councilor Loritz Hansen, then there were other private owners, in 1824 it housed the University and Deichmann library.
-Since 1852 the building was used as a garrison hospital, in 1897 the municipality settled here.
-In 1937 Rådmannsgården was transferred to the Art society, Oslo (Oslo Kunstforenings).
+Next to the Old Town Hall is the oldest building in Kristiania, Rådmannsgården.
+The house was built in 1626 for councillor Loritz Hansen, then there were other private owners, in 1824 it housed the University and Deutschman library.
+Since 1852, the building was used as a garrison hospital, in 1897 the municipality settled here.
+In 1937, Rodmansgorden was transferred to the Oslo Art society (Oslo Kunstforenings).